Donation benefits include no-cost cremation upon acceptance

 The patient, loved one, or healthcare provider may initiate the process by filling out the form on this page.
 Science Care will then contact you to complete the medical screening and any required paperwork.

 The patient must be diagnosed as terminally ill, or be under hospice care.

-Certain conditions (such as HIV/AIDS, Hepatitis B or C, or COVID-19 symptoms, exposure, or diagnosis) will prevent acceptance into the Science Care program.
+Certain conditions (such as HIV/AIDS or Hepatitis B or C) will prevent acceptance into the Science Care program.